agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 coordinate when they are physically close and therefore in range of each other's ADS-B broadcasts.

-In our setting, a large number of aircraft may need to operate in a small area, near complex terrain, and at times operating at an altitude of less than 1000 ft.
-(CITE).
+In our setting, a large number or aircraft, easily a half dozen or more, may need to operate in a small area, near complex terrain, during adverse conditions, often at a low altitude (an airtanker drop is typically performed near an altitude of 200 ft above vegetation (CITE)).
 In other words, the demands are many and the margins for error are small.
-This sort of use case demands more sophisticated coordination schemes between airborne and ground-based elements than solutions like ADS-B provide by themselves.
+This sort of use case requires more sophisticated coordination schemes between airborne and ground-based elements than solutions like ADS-B provide by themselves.

 As aircraft generally have better line-of-site to ground crews than ground crews have to each other, firefighters sometimes relay messages to air-based units over radio, which in turn is relayed back down to other ground units.
-The locality principle comes into play here too, but this time in the unfortunate reverse direction.
-This simple relay scheme allows messages to travel farther, but the extended reach comes at the cost of introducing delays and possible degradation of message quality, as in the classic game of telephone.
+The locality principle comes into play here too, but this time in the reverse direction: this relay scheme allows knowledge to travel farther, but the extended reach comes at the cost of introducing delays and possible degradation of message quality, as in the classic game of telephone.

-A common principle in these examples is that communication over short distances is easy, so applications should take advantage of this fact when possible.
-Communication over long distances is harder.
-When the amount of communication demanded by clients exceeds what the network can actually provide, the system should be prudent in allocating scarce bandwidth to the most important messages.
+In some cases, planes from the Civil Air Patrol[^civilairpatrol] (CITE) have been equipped with radio repeaters and dispatched to wildfires to provide service to ground-based units.
+In the future, this sort of service could be provided, perhaps autonomously, by base stations mounted to unmanned aerial vehicles (UAVs), which might perform additional functions such as tracking the fire perimeter.
+More generally, a future communication system should exploit every pass messages between agents, even in the event of infrastructure failure, in a transparent and decentralized fashion.
+For instance, firefighters may use an ad-hoc network built from handheld devices, vehicle-mounted devices, temporary structure, an devices attached to overhead aircraft.
+In effect, this would be a high-tech modernization of the sort of informal relay schemes operating today over traditional radio channels.

+[^civilairpatrol]: A civil auxiliary of the U.S. Air Force. https://www.gocivilairpatrol.com/

 ## Towards the Future